jessepav/lacygoill-wiki-backup/vim/todo/scratch.md

 But that doesn't work well with `zMzv` which we use to open just enough folds to see the current line.

-At the  moment, we  set `'cul'` in  the `window#scroll_preview()`  function from `~/plugged/vim-window/autoload/window.vim`, so you don't have  to set it in your implementation of a scratch buffer.

 ---

 Update: